sh3lk/mx/website/blog/deployers.md

     h := &handler{
         deployer: d,
         envelope: envelope,
-        address:  envelope.WeaveletAddress(),
+        address:  envelope.MXNAddress(),
     }

     go func() {
-        // Inform the weavelet of the component it should host. envelope.UpdateComponents([]string{component})
+        // Inform the mxn of the component it should host. envelope.UpdateComponents([]string{component})
     }()

     go func() {
-        // Handle messages from the weavelet.
+        // Handle messages from the mxn.
         envelope.Serve(h)
     }()